-- Probate Property.
-Essentially, Probate Property is property that the Decedent solely owns or owns jointly but without rights of survivorship.
-Examples of Probate Property are: - Real Property, where the deed shows the Decedent as an owner of that real property or owned jointly by the Decedent and one or more other persons, but without survivorship rights,3 and without the recording of a valid Transfer on a Death Designation Affidavit);4 - Titled Personal Property (such as a car, truck, RV, motorcycle, watercraft, airplane etc.) where ownership is evidenced by a certificate of title (but without any survivorship rights or transfer-on-death designation);5 - Tangible Personal Property, such as household goods, clothing, jewelry, artwork, collections, etc.; - Cash; - Precious metals (e.g., gold or silver) - Financial Accounts, such as bank or brokerage accounts, etc. (but without any survivorship rights or payable on death designation); - Stocks and Bonds (unless held in a brokerage account with survivorship rights or payable on death designation); - Business property if the Decedent owned a sole proprietorship business; - Business interests (e.g., stock, partnership interest, LLC membership interest); - Intellectual property (e.g., patents, copyrights, etc.); - Digital Assets, which could be digital photos, videos, music, emails, social media accounts, cryptocurrency (e.g., bitcoins), etc. (see the probate information sheet titled "Digital Assets"); - Firearms (if the Decedent owned or possessed any Firearms, the please read the probate information sheet titled "Firearms Law and Probate Concerns"). - Money owed to the Decedent, such as a personal injury claim, unpaid wages, rental security deposit, insurance refund checks, nursing home refunds, social security benefits, VA benefits, and a loan made by the Decedent, including a loan to a beneficiary, even if the Will forgives the repayment of that debt;6 - Uncashed checks in Decedent's name;
+- Real Property, where the deed shows the Decedent as an owner of that real property or owned jointly by the Decedent and one or more other persons, but without survivorship rights,3 and without the recording of a valid Transfer on a Death Designation Affidavit);4 - Titled Personal Property (such as a car, truck, RV, motorcycle, mobile home, trailer, watercraft, aircraft, etc.) where ownership is evidenced by a certificate of title (but without any survivorship rights or transfer-on-death designation);5 - Tangible Personal Property, such as household goods, clothing, jewelry, artwork, collections, etc.; - Cash; - Precious metals (e.g., gold or silver) - Financial Accounts, such as bank or brokerage accounts, etc. (but without any survivorship rights or payable on death designation); - Stocks and Bonds (unless held in a brokerage account with survivorship rights or payable on death designation); - Business property if the Decedent owned a sole proprietorship business; - Business interests (e.g., stock, partnership interest, LLC membership interest); - Intellectual property (e.g., patents, copyrights, etc.); - Digital Assets, which could be digital photos, videos, music, emails, social media accounts, cryptocurrency (e.g., bitcoins), etc. (see the probate information sheet titled "Digital Assets"); - Firearms (please read the probate information sheet titled "Firearms Law and Probate Concerns"). - Money owed to the Decedent, such as a personal injury claim, unpaid wages, rental security deposit, insurance refund checks, nursing home refunds, social security benefits, VA benefits, and a loan made by the Decedent, including a loan to a beneficiary, even if the Will forgives the repayment of that debt;6 - Uncashed checks in Decedent's name; - Wages owed by an employer to a surviving spouse, children, or parents before the appointment of the Estate Representative;7